smallkirby/kernelpwn/technique/modprobe_path.md

 }
 ```

 It tries to load the specified binary as a module.
-Default helper name is defined char-array in `kernel/kmod.c` as `/sbin/modprobe`.
+Default helper name is defined as char-array in `kernel/kmod.c` as `/sbin/modprobe`.
 It is run as root priviledge.
 And It is not *const*.
 ```c kernel/kmod.c
 char modprobe_path[KMOD_PATH_LEN] = "/sbin/modprobe";
 ```